 The Self Credit Builder Account is a credit-builder loan that lets you borrow money even if you have little to no credit history.
 There is no hard credit pull required to apply and you can start working on your credit right away.
 However, unlike traditional loans that pay you the money right away, Self does not give you your loan until you’ve made all your payments.

 After you apply and are approved, Self deposits the money you intend to borrow into a certificate of deposit (CD) with an FDIC-insured partner bank.
 This is held in your name until your Credit Builder Account has reached the end of its term, which is 24 months.
 At this time, the CD matures and your loan should be paid off if you’ve been making your regular payments.
-At the end of the term, you’ll get the money minus fees and interest.
+At the end of the term, you’ll get the money minus the finance charge.

 Your payment history while repaying your loan is reported to all three credit bureaus.
 With each monthly payment you make by the due date, you’ll be taking steps to build your credit.